 - All the above.
 Different areas resonate more with employees, so it is important to have a program that covers the breadth of levers.

 - We still are in the process of creating Shared Services within the company.
 Previously all activities were outsourced.

-- Focusing on team member development that will help them grow their careers and having an environment where team members can thrive and be their best.
+- Focusing on team member development will help them grow their careers and have an environment where team members can thrive and be their best.

 While approaches to creating greater levels of employee engagement are varied, the importance of an empowered and motivated workforce can’t be over-emphasized.
 For many, much improvement is possible simply by being aware of the issue and having regular discussions about the current state with follow-on dialogue regarding how to create higher levels of engagement at all levels of the organization.

 What is the effectiveness of your Shared Services culture to foster a high level of employee engagement?
 What specific approaches to creating greater engagement do you use, and which of the approaches are the most effective?